-Priorities: This competition includes two absolute priorities.
+Priorities: This competition includes six absolute priorities.
 Absolute Priority 1 is from the Department's notice of final supplemental priorities and definitions for discretionary grant programs, published in the Federal Register on December 10, 2014 (79 FR 73425) (Supplemental Priorities).
-We are establishing Absolute Priority 2 in accordance with section 437(d)(1) of the General Education Provisions Act (GEPA), 20 U.S.C.
+We are establishing Absolute Priorities 2, 3, 4, 5, and 6 in accordance with section 437(d)(1) of the General Education Provisions Act (GEPA), 20 U.S.C.
 1232(d)(1).
-These absolute priorities will apply to the FY 2017 EIR Expansion competition and any subsequent year in which we make awards from the list of unfunded applicants from this competition.
+These absolute priorities will apply to the FY 2017 EIR Earlyphase competition and any subsequent year in which we make awards from the list of unfunded applicants from this competition.

 Absolute Priorities: These priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3) we consider only applications that meet both of these priorities.
+Under 34 CFR 75.105(c)(3) we consider only applications that meet Absolute Priority 1, Supporting High-Need Students, and one additional priority.
+Applicants must clearly identify the specific absolute priority that the proposed project addresses.

-These priorities are: Absolute Priority 1-Supporting High-Need Students.
+These priorities are:

+Absolute Priority 1-Supporting High-Need Students